Table of Contents

 WordPress, a dynamic content management system and open source blogging tool based on PHP and MySQL, is the most widely used open-source platform for all types of websites.
 It’s very popular for its ease of use and versatile approach.
-A comprehensive plugin helps users manage their websites without increasing webmaster costs.
+A comprehensive plugin helps users manage their websites without increasing webmaster costs in order to secure your WordPress website.
 The WordPress website has solid security not that easy to abuse.
 You will need to take some precautions to keep it safe from hackers.
-Follow these tips to destroy a hacking plan:
+Follow these tips to destroy a hacking plan and secure your WordPress website:

 1. Secure Your WordPress Website Protecting the Administrator Rights: